aplicacionesiosandroid/quiz_plYer/README.md

     when an answer is checked, the user sees a correct/false message before continuing to the next question if the question answered was the last, the button shows end quiz instead of next question

+#### Testing

+The androidTest folder contains 2 classes:

+1. RawRoomsAndDaosInstrumentedTest
+2. RepositoriesInstrumentedTest

+The first tests the raw daos used by the Room Database, while the second tests the quiz and question repositories (in memory daos are used)